 Another powerful reason for these Weekly Status plans is that when the time comes for performance reviews, it is not really much of a surprise.
 You are able to see how a team member contributed to achieving your goals pretty much on a weekly basis.
 I can tell you this has reduced the tension and uncertainty that some staff and management experience in many companies.
 The question of why you are even working on something seems to be answered through this system.

 Another invaluable component of the Weekly Status system is the communication and collaboration tools that exist.
 Using the file-sharing feature or the commenting and tagging system, team members are able to share resources, collaborate with each other, and notify team members of important project and task management issues.
-By the way, when you get tagged in a comment, you will see a notification in your [Feeds] section of the PSP.
+By the way, when you get tagged in a comment, you will see a notification in your [Feeds] section of the PMP.
 Don’t worry.
 We are not going to overwhelm you with email notifications that disrupt your work day.

 As managers, there’s nothing more frustrating than trying to figure out what members of your team are up to.
-Use the filtering options in the PSP to quickly see what individuals are working on, what progress they are making, or what challenges they are experiencing.
+Use the filtering options in the PMP to quickly see what individuals are working on, what progress they are making, or what challenges they are experiencing.
 This is how you get to replace unworkable, stress-inducing reactive management with proactive, productive leadership.

 You might be wondering what happens after you enter all these plans into your Weekly Status.
 Simple.
 You get to drag and drop plans to move them to [Accomplishments] or [Challenges], or if you feel they won’t be done in the current week, you can move them to [Next Week’s Plans].